PhilAndrew/JumpMicro/README.md

 The Neo4J data should change infrequently and represent meaningful data, it is a good idea to think of updating Neo4J data after a period no less than a few seconds for a update on some data, certainly not multiple times per second and this gives the general principle to use.
 Update Neo4J infrequently and represent a truthful and meaningful state from which new states can emerge.

-Remember Akka Actors can use message passing and encapsulate state rather than using the database as the means of communicating state.
+Akka Actors can use message passing and encapsulate state rather than using the database as the means of communicating state.
 Communication and communication of state should not take place by placing data into Neo4J then calling another Microservice to do some action where the other Microservice reads that data from Neo4J.
 You can instead use Akka message passing to communicate state.

 In summary:

 * Represent meaningful state.
 * Change data infrequently.
 * Neo4J should not be the means by which communication takes place.

+## FAQ: Why not use OSGi Blueprint?

+I tried OSGi Blueprints and it didn't work well with Akka, Apache Camel all mixed up together, it was too much of a struggle and now I prefer annotated classes over XML configuration.

 ### ------------------------  RUBBISH NOTES AFTER THIS